TheBassemNabil/angular-Fixed-Header-table/README.md

-- add the directive selector on div that have the table and give it id of your table, thead, thead tr and  tbody
+- add the directive selector (bassFixedHeaderDirective) on div that have the table, and give it id of your table, thead, thead tr and  tbody
+  ex:
 ```html
 <div class="overflow-auto p-2 " bassFixedHeaderDirective [tableId]="'cutomTableId'"
     [tableTHeadId]="'cutomTableTHeadId'" [tableTHeadTrId]="'cutomTableTHeadTrId'"